jcepriano/DevTask/README.md

 * Number of primary contributors: **1**
 * Total work-time: **55 Hours**

+### Continued Development
+* The feature to Log In with Google is a work in progress.
+The form is generated but it throws an exception if an attempt is made to use it.
+* More CSS and styling is needed.

 ![Screenshot 2023-11-16 115622](https://github.com/jcepriano/DevTask/assets/130601095/b40cef58-5fcd-4c4e-b480-2b2b25c7aa5f)
 ![Screenshot 2023-11-16 115724](https://github.com/jcepriano/DevTask/assets/130601095/e82c45fa-f642-4f95-9ba0-98c12d5f57b6)
 ![Screenshot 2023-11-29 114241](https://github.com/jcepriano/DevTask/assets/130601095/23404f2a-b5e7-40f3-a843-611b4bad72bf)